AI team workflow maps are becoming useful as organizations try to reduce tool overlap and make better decisions about where AI belongs.

 What is an AI workflow map?

-It is a simple view of where AI tools are used across teams, what work they support, and who owns each workflow.
+It is a simple view of where AI tools are used across teams, what work they support, what data they touch, what output they create, and who owns each workflow.

 Why does tool overlap matter?